Castel Sant'Angelo

 Castel Sant'Angelo, Rome Overview

-Castel Sant'Angelo, also called The Mausoleum of Hadrian, has served as a fortress, a mausoleum, a hideaway and a museum in different periods of history.
+Castel Sant'Angelo has served as a fortress, a mausoleum, a hideaway and a museum in different periods of history.
 Located in Parco Adriano region of the capital city of Rome, this cylindrical monument is one of the most popular landmarks of the country.
+It is renowned for its fascinating history and panoramic views of Rome.
+The terrace on top offers one of the city’s most breathtaking vistas of Rome’s historic center.

 The building has been a part of Roman History for different purposes and has seen the transformation of this huge empire.
 A visit to Castel Sant'Angelo will prove to be a different experience altogether and will leave you in awe of its architecture, its history and the thousands of lives that were lost in battle on the same ground.
 The most famous feature of this monument is a terrace that offers a stunning view of the whole city with a cute little aesthetic cafe that remains crowded at all times.